Support Athens by Locals!

 As you walk through its pedestrianized narrow alleys surrounded by pines and olive trees, you’ll spot several monuments that are worth your while.

-A cave-like room in the hill’s rock which is considered to be the Prison of Socrates, the Tombs of Kimon (KImoneia), where it is said that Olympic victor Kimon, father of Miltiades, and his relative the historian Thucydides were buried.
+A cave-like room in the hill’s rock is considered to be the Prison of Socrates, the Tombs of Kimon (KImoneia), where it is said that Olympic victor Kimon, father of Miltiades, and his relative the historian Thucydides were buried.

 The ancient mercantile boulevard, Koili Odos street, and the Iroon Mousaiou are also part of Philopappos Hill.